It’s a surprisingly versatile letter.

 A number name of sorts, Trinity refers to the number three – especially in a religious sense.
 But it was 1999 sci fi movie The Matrix that put Trinity on top of the popularity charts.

-It started out as a Theresa nickname, but now Tessa is the most popular of them all.
+It started out as a Theresa nickname, but now Tessa is the most popular form of the name.

 A modern word name that fits right in with Ruby and Pearl, Promise and Royalty.